May 2021 / Volume 58 / No. 5

 Global News & Analysis

-Security brings you a monthly Cybersecurity and Geopolitical vodcast to our readers as a discussion on the latest news and issues affecting countries, industries, security and risk professionals, and their enterprises around the globe; learn about the newly released Second Edition of School Security: How to Build and Strengthen a School Safety Program; and a survey shows Americans want to see first responders, including 9-1-1 dispatchers, police, EMS and fire fighters, improve emergency response involving mental health crises
+IFPO has opened up a study to explore the roles, responsibilities and training of frontline security officers/guards; Security brings you a monthly Cybersecurity and Geopolitical vodcast to our readers as a discussion on the latest news and issues affecting countries, industries, security and risk professionals, and their enterprises around the globe; learn about six new security executives that have recently begun new roles!

 Keep Up Through Security’s eNewsletter